wongfei2009/mcp-obsidian/README.md

 - List all files in my vault
 - List all files in the XYZ directory
 - Get the contents of the last architecture call note and summarize them
+- Search for all files where Azure CosmosDb is mentioned and quickly explain to me the context in which it is mentioned

 ## Configuration

 ### Environment Variables